VS-dev-cpu/Toaster/.github/README.md

-# Project Name - Project Type
+# Toaster - Community Discord Bot

 ## About
-> Coming Soon!
+A Discord Bot made for our community

 ## Documentation